-There are many online guides and organizations that can help you find nearby food, farmers and markets.
-As eaters, we can all vote with our fork by using our dollars to support Oregon’s family farmers who are producing food in a way that is both socially and environmentally responsible.
+There are many ways to find local food, farm stores and farmers markets near you.
+As eaters, we can all vote with our fork and use our dollars to support Oregon family farmers and ranchers that are producing socially and environmentally responsible food.

 Oregon Local Food Guides and Websites

 - Oregon Pasture Network Pasture-Raised Product Guide – Oregon’s only guide to 100% pasture-raised animal products.